 - Set the default file mode creation mask (umask) to 022 in the shell startup file. - Set the DISPLAY environment variable.

-Caution: The Bash shell is not supported on HP-UX Itanium.
-Use shell programs supported by your operating system vendor.
+Caution: Use shell programs supported by your operating system vendor.
 If you use a shell program that is not supported by your operating system, then you can encounter errors during installation.

 To set the oracle user's environment: